6 Animals That Are Rapidly Evolving

 2. The shrimp that lost its eyes

 In the process of evolutionary change, you either use it or you lose it—and this is certainly true for a group of cave-dwelling crustaceans.
 These crabs and shrimp live underground where there is no light, and the sense of sight doesn’t do much good.
 As a result, they’ve gone blind, relying on smell and touch to navigate the cavernous depths.
 When researchers compared the brains of these spelunkers to their land-dwelling relatives, they found that not only are these creatures sightless, they’re actually losing the parts of their brains associated with vision.
 Meanwhile, the areas that control touch and smell are getting bigger.
-"It's a nice example of life conditions changing the neuroanatomy," the study’s lead author, Dr. Martin Stegner, from the University of Rostock in Germany, told the BBC.
-It’s taken about 200 million years for the brain changes to occur, which may not seem “rapid,” but as the Washington Post’s Rachel Feltman says, it’s “a relatively short time, in the evolutionary scheme of things.”
+"It's a nice example of life conditions changing the neuroanatomy," the study’s lead author, Dr. Martin Stegner, told the BBC.
+It’s taken about 200 million years for the brain changes to occur, which may not seem “rapid,” but as the Washington Post’s Rachel Feltman wrote, it’s “a relatively short time, in the evolutionary scheme of things.”